-In addition to the many ground-breaking features implemented in THE HOBBIT, you will also be able to see the view as Bilbo would see it in most locations you take him to.
+In addition to the many ground-breaking features implemented in THE HOBBIT, you will also be able to see the view as Bilbo would see it in most of the locations you take him to.

-As you enter the new location, a visual representation will appear on your Commodore screen, and the game will pause to enable you to view the scene.
+As you enter the new location, a visual representation will appear on your Spectrum screen, and the game will pause to enable to view the scene.
 Pressing any key will allow you to continue with the game.

-The visual representation will normally only be shown to you the first time you enter that particular location.
+The visual representation of each location will normally only be shown to you the first time you enter that particular location.
 If you wish to refresh your memory as to exactly where it is you are, you may enter the command LOOK.